gardener-attic/image-vector/docs/imagevector_cd_parse.md

 	    targetVersion: '< 1.19'
 </pre>

-4. The image has not tag and it's repository matches a already defined resource in the component descriptor.
+#### 4. The image has no tag and it's repository matches an already defined resource in the component descriptor.

 This usually means that the image is build as part of the build pipeline and the version depends on the current component.
 In this case only labels are added to the existing resource

 <pre>
 images: